-Keep the Director of Leadership informed of meetings and activities in which you are participating as a national officer.
+Keep the Youth Leadership Manager informed of meetings and activities in which you are participating as a national officer.
 Be especially careful to meet deadlines.
-Send plans and materials to the Director of Leadership for review prior to all events/meetings.
+Send plans and materials to the Youth Leadership Manager for review prior to all events/meetings.